damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 - Timeline => Are they willing to continue communicating about GitLab in the next few weeks?
 If they have another solution, are they looking to replace in the next few weeks or months?

 ## What counts as an SQL or MQL?
-1. SQL is any lead passed to the Sales team from the BDR team that has met the qualification process requirements above.
+1. SQL is any lead which has been both:
+ - accepted by the sales team which has met the qualification requirements; and
+ - converted to a Contact in and attached to a new Opportunity in SFDC.
 2. MQL is any lead with a lead score of 20 or greater in Marketo.
-3. Lead score is calculated based on behavioral and demographic data.
+ - Lead score is calculated based on behavioral and demographic data.

 ## Lead status